-The inqraid command is a CCI command tool used to confirm the drive connection between the storage system and host system.
-The inqraid command displays the relation between special file(s) on the host system and actual physical drive of the RAID storage system.
+The inqraid command is a tool used to confirm the drive connection between the storage system and host system.
+The inqraid command displays the relationship between special file(s) on the host system and actual physical drive of the RAID storage system.